Invictus MD Strategies (CSE:IMH) is a small public company founded in 2014 to take advantage of opportunities in the cannabis space.

 Kriznic sees Future Harvest building “the next General Hydroponics,” which fetched a roughly US$130 million takeout last year.

 Invictus is also developing a new disposable aromatherapy vaporizer product called Edison Vape — currently in “stealth mode” — with few publicly available details.
 Kriznic says to expect further news from Edison Vape soon.
-He also plans to split Future Harvest and Edison Vape into separate companies.
+He also plans to split Future Harvest and Edison Vape into separate companies, with some offering something similar to vape tanks and other similar products.
+It may be the correct move for the companies especially when it comes to customers who are looking for vape pens to purchase, however, only time will tell.

 Net of management fees from Future Harvest to Invictus, Kriznic says the monthly burn rate is roughly $15,000.